cloudmelon/cloudmelon/README.md

 ## I'm an entrepreneur & technologist, a CNCF Ambassador, and the author of 4 tech books on cloud computing and Kubernetes.

-- 🔭 I’m currently working on a new stealth AI project currently under my IP studio [@iMelonArt](https://imelonart.com), and I will be using my own AI infrastructure with Kubernetes.
+- 🔭 I’m currently working on a new stealth AI project under my IP studio [@iMelonArt](https://imelonart.com), and I will be using my own AI infrastructure with Kubernetes.
 - 🌱 I’m currently learning transformers and GANs and deep diving into the science aspects of AI/ML as well as digital marketing
 - 👯 I’m looking to collaborate on my new MVP for my AI startup as well as content creation for my next-gen tech media [@CloudMelonVis on Youtube](https://www.youtube.com/@CloudMelonVis)
 - 🤔 I’m building a founding team and looking for help with VC support for computing, legal, marketing, social media, and community management